Greenfield District: History

 Greenfield District is on a 30 ha plot of land acquired by Unilab founder Jose Yao Campos from Ortigas & Company in the 1950s.
-For a long time, the area belonged to the 4033 ha Hacienda de Mandaloyon, a former friar estate owned by the Order of Saint Augustine which Francisco Ortigas purchased in the 1920s.
+For a long time, the area belonged to the 4033 ha Hacienda de Mandaloyon (also known as Mandaloya, Mandaloyen, or Mandaloyong), a former friar estate owned by the Order of Saint Augustine which Francisco Ortigas purchased in the 1920s.
 The Campos group moved its Unilab production plant from its Santa Mesa compound to the Mandaluyong property in 1961.
 In the same year, the group formed Greenfield Development Corp. to manage the rest of the property.

 Greenfield Development's first foray into the property development industry was with its wet and dry goods market launched in the 1970s.
 The Edsa Central, popularly known as Edsa Crossing, covered 8 ha of a corner of the property facing Edsa and Shaw Boulevard and included a jeepney terminal.
 After two decades, Greenfield Development announced its complete redevelopment into a modern shopping center to be divided into four separate buildings or sections, namely the Edsa Central Station Mall, Edsa Central Bazaar, Edsa Central Wet Market and Jeepney Park.
 Along with the makeover of its flagship mall in December 2003, Greenfield Development announced that a masterplan for the property as the new Greenfield District mixed-use development was being drawn up.
 It launched its first condominium project in the district in January 2004, the Soho Central, in partnership with Jose Antonio's Meridien Development Group.

-In March 2007, Unilab announced that it will be transferring all its production facilities in Mandaluyong to its 35000 m2 Pharma Campus in Biñan, Laguna.
+In March 2007, Unilab announced that it would be transferring all its production facilities in Mandaluyong to its 35000 m2 Pharma Campus in Biñan, Laguna.
 In November 2009, Greenfield Development broke ground on the second residential development in the district, its first exclusive project, with the twin-tower Twin Oaks Place.

 Developments

-Greenfield District is home to The Hub, The Portal, The Square and The Pavilion strip malls comprising the Edsa Central development.
+Greenfield District boasts a variety of amenities, including strip malls like The Hub, The Portal, The Square, and Pavilion, along with office buildings such as IT Center 2, Greenfield Tower, and HealthFirst Williams Center.
+It is also home to residential developments like Twin Oaks Place and Zitan, forming part of the Edsa Central development.
 It also hosts the Greenfield Weekend Market which offers outdoor dining and live jazz music every weekend evening.
 The market is housed in the Greenfield Central Park that occupies the open space between the four retail buildings.
-The district's green open spaces comprise 40% of the entire development.
-The Portal houses a trampoline park, known simply as Trampoline Park, and an indoor rock climbing gym known as Climb Central Manila.
+The District's green open spaces comprise 40% of the entire development.
+The Portal houses an indoor rock climbing gym known as Climb Central Manila and formerly a trampoline park.

+Other notable establishments in the District include the offices of Greenfield Development Corporation, a Bank of the Philippine Islands branch, and the open-air Mayflower Parking that houses the Food Truck Fest, fire and police sub-stations, a Maxus showroom, Unilab's main and R&D offices, and warehouses respectively belonging to La Perla and Univet Nutrition and Animal Healthcare Company (UNAHCO).